 No public link sharing disables and deletes all existing public links and prevents users with these links from accessing the linked content.
-Sharing only to domain users disables and deletes existing public links AND revokes and removes all existing folder or document collaborations.
-In both cases, you cannot stop or undo the deletion process once the IT administrator chooses the setting.
+Sharing only to domain users disables and deletes existing public links.
+The setting revokes and removes all existing folder or document collaborations.
+In both cases, you cannot stop or undo the deletion process after the IT administrator chooses the setting.

 To change future sharing abilities, the IT administrator can change the setting to a less restrictive option.

-- For an external organization such as an agency: Ask your IT administrator to add the agency’s domain to the whitelist of domains.
+- For an external organization, such as an agency: Ask your IT administrator to allow access to the agency’s domain.

-- For a freelancer: Ask your IT administrator to issue the individual an Adobe Enterprise ID or Federated ID from your organization.
+- For a freelancer: Ask your IT administrator to issue you a company-owned ID.